Aqua-Forge/aqua-followers-monitor/README.md

-<h1>Followers monitor</h1>
+<h1>Aqua Followers Monitor</h1>

-This Node/Python script allows you to monitor your followers/following in social media.
-The final version of this program should create detailed statistics about data available on your social media by using its REST API (if available).
+These Node/Python scripts allows you to monitor your followers/following in social media.
+The final version of this program should create detailed statistics about data available on many social media by using its REST API (if available).

 ---